opnfv/parser/docs/tosca2heat/simple_rnc_definition/vRNC_tosca_intro.rst

 ==================

-The files dependency and correspoding specificaiton of vRNC definition are shown below： |vRNC Definition|
+The files dependency and correspoding specificaiton of vRNC definition are shown below: |vRNC Definition|

--  TOSCA\_definition\_1.0.yaml should be the lastest version, which is updated by tosca-parser community, but some keynames (such as substitution\_mappings) in the correspoding standard of 《TOSCA-simple-profile-YAML-v1.0》 is not supported.
+-  TOSCA\_definition\_1.0.yaml should be the lastest version, which is updated by tosca-parser community, but some keynames (such as substitution\_mappings) in the correspoding standard of "TOSCA-simple-profile-YAML-v1.0" is not supported.
--  TOSCA\_nfv\_definition\_1.0.yaml is a new file, and not implemented in code, and the correspoding standard of 《tosca-nfv-v1.0-wd02-rev02》 is not complete now.
+-  TOSCA\_nfv\_definition\_1.0.yaml is a new file, and not implemented in code, and the correspoding standard of "tosca-nfv-v1.0-wd02-rev02" is not complete now.

 .. |vRNC Topology| image:: image/vRNC_Topology.bmp
 .. |vRNC Definition| image:: image/vRNC_Definition.png